best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 Back to our correlations...

-If we wanted to verify this on the larger dataset in Spark, we could use this information to simplify and encode our categorical data (eg. group car makes into electric and not electric) and then apply ml_corr.
+If we wanted to verify this on the larger dataset in Spark, we could use this information to simplify and encode our categorical data (eg. group fuel types into electric and not electric) and then apply ml_corr.
 It still takes a little bit of extra effort to tidy this into an easily readable format (adding the term column):

+NOTE I HAVENT GOT FUEL TYPES IN MY DATAFRAME SO TEXT AND CODE NEEDS EDITING, IS THERE A SENSIBLE EXAMPLE IN THE DATA I HAVE GOT

 ````{tabs}